thompsonsed/pycoalescence/docs/README_pycoalescence.rst

     Run without infinite landscapes, with closed boundaries to the coarse map.

 - "infinite"
-    Run with a historical infinite landscape outside of the coares map boundaries.
+    Run with a historical infinite landscape outside of the coarse map boundaries.

 - "tiled_coarse"
     Tile the coarse map infinitely in all dimensions.
 A coarse map must be provided.